aristanetworks/openmgmt/docs/telemetry/adapters/kafka/index.md

 - [docker](https://www.docker.com/)
 - [ceos](https://containerlab.dev/manual/kinds/ceos/)

-cEOS lab will need to be downloaded from the arista software downloads page and imported into docker as ceoslab and a tag of 4.29.2F before proceeding.
+cEOS lab will need to be downloaded from the arista software downloads and imported via docker with a tag of 4.29.2F

 ## Environment